wmay/euc-safety/_guides/impact.md

 sports pads are designed to absorb smaller impacts than motorcycle pads.
 They also cushion the impacts much more than motorcycle pads.

-# On-road vs off-road motorcycle protectors
+# Street vs off-road motorcycle protectors

-People sometimes claim that off-road motorcycle gear is better than on-road gear for impact protection, but that's not true in general.
+People sometimes claim that off-road motorcycle gear is better than street gear for impact protection, but that's not true in general.
 They're both subject to the same CE impact standards.
 Off-road gear often comes with CE level 1 impact protection, while it's easy to find motorcycle jackets and pants with higher, CE level 2 protection.
-Instead, on- and off-road pads are each better for certain types of impacts, and with lots of variation within each category.
+Instead, street and off-road pads are each better for certain types of impacts, and with lots of variation within each category.

-What distinguishes on- and off-road gear is that off-road gear sometimes covers a larger surface area, and often comes with a hard outer shell.
+What distinguishes street and off-road gear is that off-road gear sometimes covers a larger surface area, and often comes with a hard outer shell.
 The greater surface area is good for falling on uneven terrain, and the hard shells prevent penetration and protect the pads from branches etc.

-In contrast, on-road protectors are often made of viscoelastic materials that mold to your body and harden on impact.
+In contrast, street protectors are often made of viscoelastic materials that mold to your body and harden on impact.
 Ryan from FortNine demonstrates some viscoelastic pads in this video:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/hA3ww6Sr5-M" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Aside from comfort, the benefit of on-road protectors is that the motorcycle clothing they come in is more likely to hold together in a high-speed crash.
+Aside from comfort, the benefit of street protectors is that the motorcycle clothing they come in is more likely to hold together in a high-speed crash.
 A pad doesn't do much good after it slides out of place.